kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/markdown_template_for_posts.md

 A footnote starts with a caret and an identifier inside brackets[^1] which support multiple paragraphs and code by indentation[^bignote].
 The content of the footnote also starts with a caret and its identifier inside brackets succeeded by a colon and text.
 You don’t have to put footnotes at the end of the document.
-However, the GitHub-flavored Markdown parser does *not* support footnotes and stacks them at the bottom of the file, in the order of their appearance.
+However, the GitHub-flavored Markdown parser does <font face="Lora>not</font> support footnotes and stacks them at the bottom of the file, in the order of their appearance.

 [^1]: This is the first footnote.
 [^bignote]: Here's one with multiple paragraphs and code.